 Council were flooded with letters, prompting a statement on their website and a visit by councillors, staff and the CEO.
 Your letters of support have been effective in showing all levels of government that the community expects protection of our critically endangered species.

-HVP are replacing Mountain ash and Blue gum plantations on our Crown land with pines.
+HVP have been replacing Mountain ash and Blue gum plantations on our Crown land with pines.

-We don't want more areas like this pine plantation (right) in important conservation areas as they negatively effect not only our Crown land but surrounding habitat that is important for our threatened species.
+We don't want more areas like this pine plantation on Crown land in Turtons Creek (right) in important conservation areas as they negatively effect not only the plantation but surrounding habitat that is important for threatened species.

 For more information on the impacts of pines on conservation values see the link below.